 Myopia management is the area of optometry devoted to slowing down and even halting the rapid progression of myopia in childhood.
-Myopia can be managed thanks to a customized treatment program provided by an eye doctor near you.
+Myopia can be managed thanks to a customised treatment program provided by an optometrist near you.
 The sooner a child’s myopia is managed, the lower the risk of myopia-related complications in adulthood.

 To find out how myopia management can transform your child’s vision, confidence and success in life, schedule an appointment with Dr. Mona Sandhu and Dr. Gerald Choi today.

 Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.

 Q: Can Myopia Be Cured?